 This includes the use of appropriate forms of online communication directly from staff to children.
-We use the functions through the platform for online learning - Google classroom.
-The use of social media for this purpose is inappropriate and would be regarded as a serious breach of professional boundaries.
+We use the functions through the platform for our online learning - Google classroom.
+The use of social media (WhatsApp, Twitter, FB etc) for this purpose is inappropriate and would be regarded as a serious breach of professional boundaries as stated in the Staff Handbook/Code of conduct.

-All staff engage with and support children and their representatives on the Justice Committee in promoting responsible use of social media, safety around the school and responsibility for their own and others' wellbeing, as an integral element of a strong school safeguarding culture.
+All staff engage with and support children and the Justice Committee in promoting responsible use of social media, safety around the school and responsibility for their own and others' wellbeing, as an integral element of a strong school safeguarding culture.